Tuina Training Schedule 2026-2028

 Common Questions and Answers

-1. Weeks 4 and 10 are designed for novice students and those seeking to deepen their clinical skills.
+1. Module 5 and 10 are designed for novice students and those seeking to deepen their clinical skills.

 Ideal for people interested in the entire training program or immersive learning environment – 12 Student minimum*